Rasna Warah

-Rasna Warah (1962 – 11 January 2025) was a Kenyan writer.
+Rasna Warah (1962 – 11 January 2025) was a Kenyan writer, journalist and author whose work included UNsilenced: Unmasking the United Nations’ Culture of Cover-Ups, Corruption and Impunity, Yesterday it was Asians, today it is Somalis, Tomorrow it could be You, and War Crimes: how warlords, politicians, foreign governments and aid agencies conspired to create a failed state in Somalia.

+Early life and education

-She was born in Nairobi in 1962, and went to a boarding school in Naini Tal in northern India.
-She had a bachelor's degree in psychology and women's studies from Suffolk University in Boston, United States, where she spent five years, and a master's in communication for development from Malmö University in Sweden.
+Warah was born in Nairobi in 1962, and went to a boarding school in Naini Tal in northern India.
+She had a bachelor's degree in psychology and women's studies from Suffolk University in Boston, United States, where she spent 5 years and a master's in communication for development from Malmö University in Sweden.
 She also spent a year living in London, England, where she found "the weather and the coldness of the people are quite alienating".

+Career

-She worked for some time as an editor at the United Nations Human Settlements Programme (UN-Habitat).
+She worked an editor at the United Nations Human Settlements Programme (UN-Habitat).

-She wrote regularly for The Elephant, The Daily Nation, and Debunk.
+Warah wrote weekly article for The Daily Nation for 12-year, The Elephant for years and carried out numerous writing gigs for Debunk Media, the Mail and Guardian, The Guardian, Africa Is A Country, and The EastAfrican.

+Death

-Rasna Warah died of cancer on 11 January 2025.
+Rasna Warah died of cancer on 11 January 2025 in Kenya.

+In tributes following her death, Warah was widely praised for her incisive and principled writing, her sustained critique of political power and corruption, and her long-standing commitment to social justice issues, including feminism, environmental concerns, and economic inequality in Africa.
+She was also recognised for mentoring younger writers and for consistently using journalism and essay writing to amplify marginalised voices and promote public accountability.